BP logo

 Channels

-• Direct industrial
+• Direct commercial and industrial sales teams

 Customer Segments